 These vary, so it's important to check entry requirements on each university's website.
 Some universities will make unconditional offers, meaning your teen will be accepted onto the course no matter the qualifications they achieve or, some offers are subject to your teen achieving certain grades.
-If they fail to meet minimum entry for any offers they've received, all is not lost; they can apply to different universities (or a different course at the same university) through UCAS Clearing.
+If your teen doesn't meet the required grades, they can still apply to other universities or courses through UCAS Clearing.